DS-sakshi/GENDER-PAY-GAP-IN-SWITZERLAND-ACROSS-INDUSTRIES-AND-REGIONS/README.md

     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
-    └── env.example        <- Environment variables for the application

 --------
 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>